nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person must have all parameters shown in the command format.
+A employee must have all parameters shown in the command format.
 </div>

 Example: